Why East Palo Alto

 Hospitals and birthing centers

 East Palo Alto has no in-city hospital, but the Stanford catchment is immediate.
 Lucile Packard Children's Hospital Stanford (Palo Alto, ~5-10 min across US-101) is the de facto in-corridor flagship with a Level IV NICU.
 Kaiser members go to Kaiser Redwood City (~10-15 min).
-Proximity to Stanford means EPA families have the same Level IV NICU access as Palo Alto residents; the hospital catchment quality is higher than the K-8 ranking suggests.
+Proximity to Stanford means EPA residents have the same Level IV NICU access as Palo Alto residents; the hospital catchment quality is higher than the K-8 ranking suggests.

 | Hospital | Network | Drive time from East Palo Alto | Key services |